git-zombie/git-zombie.github.io/_posts/2018-08-14-securing-secrets-with-git-crypt.md

 published: true
 title: Securing secrets with git-crypt
 ---
 Another challenge I've taken on recently is moving my content to GitHub from Bitbucket.
-Medium.com wrote a great article about [Github's impact on your software career](https://medium.com/@sitapati/the-impact-github-is-having-on-your-software-career-right-now-6ce536ec0b50)
+Medium.com wrote a great article about [Github's impact on your software career](https://medium.com/@sitapati/the-impact-github-is-having-on-your-software-career-right-now-6ce536ec0b50) Security being top-priority though, I needed to secure my secrets before moving this content to public repos.
+Enter `git-crypt`.

 I feel like it is important that as I continue in management that I keep my technical skills relevant, and I also wanted to practice CI/CD tooling a bit more, so early this year I decided I wanted to move my content to GitHub.